Jarlath Regan: Stand-up shows

-Regan began stand-up in the early 2000s.
-In 2006, he performed as part of the first ever Irish gala at Montreal Just for Laughs.
+While attending University College Dublin, he was auditor of the Literary and Historical Society.
+Regan began his stand-up comedy career in 2003 and by the end of 2004 was a finalist for three major UK comedy newcomer awards: So You Think You're Funny, BBC New Comedy Awards and the Chortle Student Comedian of the Year.
+In 2006, he performed as part of the first ever Irish gala at the Just for Laughs festival in Montreal, Canada.
 Regan's shows have included 2007's Edinburgh Fringe show "Nobody Knows...
-Jarlath Regan", 2018/19's "Organ Freeman", which chronicled his experience as a live-organ donor, and 2019/2020's "Notion's Eleven" which has been recorded in Vicar Street, for DVD release in late 2020.
+Jarlath Regan", 2018/19's "Organ Freeman", which chronicled his experience as a live-organ donor, and 2019/2020's "Notion's Eleven", which was recorded in Vicar Street for online release in late 2020.

 Television work

-Regan wrote and performed sketches on Scope (2007), an Irish science television programme for teenagers and was a regular panellist during the 2008–2009 season of The Panel.
+Regan wrote and performed sketches on Scope, an Irish science television programme for teenagers and was a regular panellist during the 2008–2009 season of The Panel.